 - Careers service - a careers adviser will discuss how well suited your course is to your career ambitions, and whether taking an alternative course or qualification would be a more worthwhile venture.

 Can I leave part way through my course?

-It's not obligatory for you to complete a degree course you've started.
+There's no obligation for you to complete a course you've started.
 However, before you officially state your intention to leave, you should continue attending your lectures and seminars.
 If you change your mind and decide to stay, you'll regret missing classes and may suffer in terms of handing in assignments and sitting exams.

-As you consider the alternatives, it's worth talking through your options with a student support officer or careers adviser.
-They can discuss the pros and cons of changing or leaving your course, and help you to come up with a viable career plan for once you've left.
+As you consider your options, it's worth talking them through with a student support officer or careers adviser.
+They can discuss the pros and cons of changing or leaving your course and help you to come up with a viable career plan for once you've left.

 If you decide to leave, you'll need to meet with your personal tutor to inform them of your plans.
 You'll then need to obtain and fill out the necessary withdrawal forms provided by your faculty office.
 Only when these have been submitted and approved can you arrange an official leaving date with your department.

-Once this date is set, you'll need to write to Student Finance to formalise your intentions with them.
+Once this date is set, you'll need to contact Student Finance to formalise your intentions with them.
 They'll get in touch with you further down the line to discuss the financial side of dropping out of university.

 If you're leaving in your second or third year, it's worth checking with your department to see if the time you've already put into your course makes you eligible for any certificates or diplomas - see our guide to qualifications.

 What are the effects of this?

 When you withdraw from your studies, you'll be liable to pay either a percentage or the entirety of your tuition fees, and you'll stop being eligible for maintenance payments.
 You will also no longer qualify for student accommodation, and you'll have to start paying council tax.